soundarkarunagaran/Bridge/README.md

 ### Bridge for Visual Studio

-If you're using Visual Studio for Windoes, the easiest way to get started is by adding the Bridge.NET for Visual Studio [extension](https://visualstudiogallery.msdn.microsoft.com/dca5c80f-a0df-4944-8343-9c905db84757).
+If you're using Visual Studio for Windows, the easiest way to get started is by adding the Bridge.NET for Visual Studio [extension](https://visualstudiogallery.msdn.microsoft.com/dca5c80f-a0df-4944-8343-9c905db84757).

 From within Visual Studio, go to the `Tools > Extensions and Updates...`.